cocolabs/cocolib/README.md

 ### Players

-- Install the library like any other mod by place the production jar in `run/mods` directory.
+- Install the library like any other mod by placing the production jar in `mods` directory.

   Note that the library will not do anything by itself, it is only used as a dependency by other mods.
   Use it only if you have an installed mod that depends on this library.

 ## Running tests

 All test classes can be found in the `test` module under `src/test/java`.

-Majority of tests for Minecraft mods will be integration tests so we will focus on those.

-Forge doesn't handle well loading classes from different modules in development environment so before running integration tests you should be aware of a couple of things:
+Majority of tests for Minecraft mods are integration tests and unfortunately Forge doesn't handle well loading classes from different modules in development environment so before running integration tests you should be aware of a couple of things:

 - Running `genIntelliJRuns` gradle task generates run configurations for the test `sourceSet`.
 - In addition to generating production classes the`classes` gradle task will also generate test classes.
 This means that any task that involves `classes` task will also generate test classes (i.e. `build` task).